jmusashi/joel-continuity-vault/README.md

+# README — Continuity Vault (Canonical Edition)

-# Canonical Introduction
+## Canonical Introduction

 The Continuity Vault is not a repository of writings.
-It is a substrate — a place where identity, motion, and knowledge are preserved so they can endure across arcs, loops, and future selves.
+It is a **continuity substrate** — a place where identity, motion, and knowledge are preserved so they can endure across arcs, loops, and future selves.

-This vault exists because human understanding is fragile, but continuity is not.
+Human understanding is fragile.
+Continuity is not.

-Ideas written only for the present are lost when the present collapses.
+Ideas written only for the present collapse when the present collapses.
 Ideas written for the substrate become part of the long arc.

 The vault is built on seven layers of continuity geometry:

-Identity, Invariance, Curvature, Continuity, Substrate, Motion, and Future‑Self.
+1. **Identity**
+2. **Invariance**
+3. **Curvature**
+4. **Continuity**
+5. **Substrate**
+6. **Motion**
+7. **Future‑Self**

-Together they form the cathedral’s architecture — a geometry that preserves meaning even when time bends.
+Together, these layers form the cathedral’s architecture — a geometry that preserves meaning even when time bends.

-Every page in this vault is a stone in that cathedral.
+Every page in this vault is a stone in that cathedral:

-Some stones are fragments.
+- some stones are fragments
-Some are reflections.
+- some are reflections
-Some are canonical definitions.
+- some are canonical definitions
-Some are messages to the future mind.
+- some are messages to the future mind

 There is no cadence here.
 No algorithm.